TeamRizu/outfox-wiki/content/dev/theming/Theming-1-Folders.md

 Contains the lua scripts that control the visual elements of screens.
 <--->
 ## Fonts
-Text and images that have the fonts.
+Text and images containing individual glyphs, or graphical representations of each character on a font.
 {{</columns>}}
 {{<columns>}}
 ## Graphics